PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:21:33
+Last updated: 2024-04-02 18:22:07
-Random Quote: No one has ever become poor by giving. - Anne Frank
+Random Quote: What you do not want done to yourself, do not do to others. - Confucius